HonTheCoder/HonTheCoder/README.md

 - 🤖 I use **AI prompts effectively** for **better, cleaner solutions**
 - 🔍 I review, refactor, and optimize generated code
 - 🚀 Focused on learning *why* things work, not just *that* they work

 ---

+## 🧩 Programming Foundations
+- 🧱 I know the **basics of programming languages** I use
+- 📘 **Basics in Python**, Java, C++, JavaScript, PHP, and SQL
+- 🔁 I understand **syntax, conditions, loops, and core logic**
+- 🤖 Through the **help of AI**, I can create:
+  - applications
+  - programs
+  - systems
+- 🛠️ I analyze, adjust, and improve AI-generated code to match my needs

+---